-MEETING OF THE PUBLIC TRUST BOARD - THURSDAY 7 TH NOVEMBER 2019 Declarations of Interest AGENDA ITEM: 4 Report Author and Job Jo Wells Responsible Danielle Oum Title: Senior Executive Director: Chair Assistant Action Required Approve 🗆 Discuss 🗆 Inform 🗆 Ass ure  Executive Summary The report presents a Register of Directors' interests to reflect the interests of the Trust Board members.
+MEETING OF THE PUBLIC TRUST BOARD - THURSDAY 7 TH NOVEMBER 2019 Declarations of Interest 4 AGENDA ITEM: 4 Report Author and Job Jo Wells Responsible Danielle Oum Title: Senior Executive Director: Chair Assistant Action Required Approve □ Discuss □ Inform □ Assure ⊠ Recommendation Does this report mitigate risk included in the BAF or Trust Risk Registers?
+The report presents a Register of Directors' interests to reflect the interests of the Trust Board members.
 The register is available to the public and to the Trust's internal and external auditors, and is published on the Trust's website to ensure both transparency and also compliance with the Information Commissioner's Office Publication Scheme.
-Recommendation Members of the Trust Boa Note the report rd are asked to: Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report.
-Resource implications There are no resource implications associated with this report.
+Members of the Trust Board are asked to: Note the report There are no risk implications associated with this report. please outline Resource implications There are no resource imp olications associate ed with this report.
 Legal and Equality and Diversity implications It's fundamental that staff at the Trust are transparent and adhere to both our local policy and guidance set out by NHS England and declare any appropriate conflicts of interest against the clearly defined rules.
-Strategic Objectives Safe, high quality care 🖂 Care at he ome  Partners  Value coll eagues  Resources  are at ho
+Strategic Objectives Safe, high quality care ⊠ Care at ho ome ⊠ Partners ⊠ Value coll eagues 🗵 Resources ⊠